apache/cloudstack-documentation/source/adminguide/ui.rst

 - Purple: #722ED1

-The config.json also allows to configure a special-purpose card that shows on the account and project dashboards.
+The config.json also allows to configure a special-purpose card that shows on the Account and project dashboards.
 This card is created using the `userCard` section that has a configurable title, icon and a list of configurable links that have a title, text (description), link and icon.